0xFireball/KJade/README.md

 Additionally, block comments are not supported, only single line comments with `//` are supported.
 Each comment must be on its own line.
 Indentation before the `//` is ignored.

+### Variable replacement

+KJade's variable replacement works differently than Jade's:
+The `Compile` method of `JadeCompiler` has an optional argument specifying a model, which can be any object.

+For example, let our model be an object like this: `{ Name = "Bob" }` Then, in the value of a KJade block, `Hello, #{model.Name}!` would evaluate to `Hello, Bob!`.

+Additionally, putting a `!` before the `#` will tell KJade to automatically HTML-encode the value of the property of the model.